 ‘Pink noise’ has been getting buzz lately as the newest innovation in sleep therapy.
 A mixture of high and low frequencies, pink noise sounds a lot like falling water.

 It’s much more soothing than the acute, hissing-like quality of white noise.
-A small 2012 study found pink noise substantially improved the sleep of participants by reducing brain wave complexity.

 Another hypothesis for why the rain elicits such strong positive emotion in some people has to do with how our sense of smell interacts with our memories.